How the internet fosters far-right radicalization | DW | 21.02.2020

 Messenger apps and social media can aid radicalization

 There are numerous factors, according to the Amadeu Antonio Foundation study, that increase the risk of online radicalization.
-One of them is YouTube's autoplay algorithm, which, although it has been toned down somewhat, tends to promote divisive content.
+One of them is YouTube's autoplay algorithm, which, although it has been adjusted somewhat, still tends to promote divisive content.

 Another is the ability to create a group chats with 200,000 individuals on the Telegram messenger service.
 WhatsApp, by contrast, limits such chats to 256 people at most.
 The Telegram app also allows user to find other, nearby users.
 Both features can provide a big platform to spread extremist content.